1000+

 Communicating with Interdisciplinary Teams to Lead New Healthcare Initiatives

 Your courses will be taught by faculty who have nursing experience, proficiency in their area of nursing practice, and have demonstrated scholarship.
-You will apply knowledge gaining to clients, families, and groups across their lifespan.
-Graduates from Roberts Wesleyan College with an R.N. bachelor's degree will be prepared to practice using advocacy, autonomy, accountability, ethics, and respect.
-Upon completion of the Bachelor of Science in Nursing program, students will be able to:
+You will apply the knowledge you gain to clients, families, and groups across their lifespan.
+Graduates from Roberts Wesleyan University with a bachelor's degree in nursing will be prepared to practice using advocacy, autonomy, accountability, ethics, and respect.
+Upon completion of the RN to BS program, the graduate will be a nursing professional who:

 As populations age, and nursing professionals retire, there is a growing demand for qualified individuals to step up to deliver quality care.
-Many of these professional nursing positions can be found outside of hospitals and in the community through long term care facilities, outpatient centers, and in the homes of patients.
+Many of these professional nursing positions can be found outside of hospitals and in the community through long-term care facilities, outpatient centers, and the homes of patients.

 According to the U.S. Bureau of Labor Statistics, job prospects for registered nurses are expected to grow 7% through 2029 - much faster than the average.
 Registered nurses also earned an average annual salary of $73,300 in 2019.